A minimum of 5 CALS must be purchased

 Windows Remote Desktop Services

-A User CAL permits one user (using any device) to access or use the server software.
-User CALs are likely to be more cost effective than Device CALs if there are multiple devices per user (for example, a user has a laptop and handheld computer accessing Windows Remote Desktop Services)Maintenance
+A Device CAL permits one device (used by any user) to access or use the server software.
+Device CALs are likely to be more cost-effective than User CALs if there are multiple users per device (for example a call center or an airport kiosk).